 The excess liquid, buttermilk, is drained into a separate container for other uses.
 Flavor is added and then churned further until it comes together and becomes smooth and creamy.
 The butter is then shaped, packaged, and shipped.
 Store-bought butter can last up to three months in the fridge.

 Homemade butter is made similarly to that in a factory, just on a much smaller scale.

-Heavy cream is whipped, which can be done with a stand mixer, hand mixer, or blender (though before the invention of electricity this was done with a butter churn).
-Then, once the butter begins to clump and come together the buttermilk is poured off.
+If desired, heavy cream is fermented.
+Then fermented or unfermented heavy cream is whipped, which can be done with a stand mixer, hand mixer, or blender (though before the invention of electricity, this was done with a butter churn).
+Then, once the butter begins to clump and come together, the buttermilk is poured off.

 The butter solids are rinsed with cold water in a bowl.
-Next, salt and any other flavorings are added and the butter clumps are mushed together and the butter is shaped into a ball.
+Next, salt and any other flavorings are added, the butter clumps are mushed together, and the butter is shaped into a ball.

 Lastly, the butter is rinsed once more and set on a muslin cloth to allow any remaining water to drain.
 Then the butter can be chilled and eaten.
 Homemade butter only lasts 3-5 days.